ryankooy/bamazon/README.md

 Typing `node bamazonManager.js` shows the user a list of several Manager-role options from which to select.

-`VIEW PRODUCTS FOR SALE` displays a table of the entire inventory, with `VIEW LOW INVENTORY` presenting the user with items having counts lower than five. <br>
+`VIEW PRODUCTS FOR SALE` displays a table of the entire inventory, with `VIEW LOW INVENTORY` presenting the user with items having counts lower than five.

 <img src="/bamazonMv.png" width="500" />

-A user can choose `ADD TO INVENTORY` to increase the count of a specified item. <br>
+A user can choose `ADD TO INVENTORY` to increase the count of a specified item.

 ![bamazonManager demo - adding to inventory](https://media.giphy.com/media/LSjPV6RxN9wle7GAaB/giphy.gif)
 <br><br>

-Finally, a Manager-role user is able to use `ADD NEW PRODUCT`to create a new item for the inventory. <br>
+Finally, a Manager-role user is able to use `ADD NEW PRODUCT`to create a new item for the inventory.

 ![bamazonManager demo - adding new product](https://media.giphy.com/media/hXI8nfLoIHzpQAoaDr/giphy.gif)
 <br>